rbhatia1997/5CBlockchainClub/Blockchain.md

 # Introduction to Blockchain

 ## Very Basic Fundamentals of Blockchain
 This part of the tutorial is heavily influenced by the following [link](https://hackernoon.com/learn-blockchains-by-building-one-117428612f46).
+In fact, it should be seen as an addendum to this tutorial with more clarification.
 Now, what is Blockchain?
 It's an immutable (not changeable), sequential chain of records.
 Such records are called **blocks.** They contain transactions or any type of data you want to store in them.
 They're linked together using hashes.

 ### What are Hashes?
 This part of the tutorial is heavily influenced by the following [link](https://learncryptography.com/hash-functions/what-are-hash-functions).
 A hash function takes an input value, and from the input value, creates an output determined on what the input value is.